-The project is an "Energy efficiency and fuel switching measures for buildings" project activity, displacing grid electricity that is partly generated by fossil-fuelled thermal plants, by means of energy efficiency improvement, which reduce energy consumption.
+The project is an "Energy efficiency and fuel switching measures for buildings" project activity, displacing grid electricity that is partly generated by fossil-fuelled thermal plants, by means of energy efficiency improvements, which reduce energy consumption.

-The project increased the efficiency of the stores by implementing a group of different environmentally safe and sound actions and technologies in each store, including:
+The project increased the energy efficiency of the stores by implementing a group of different actions and technologies in each store, including:

 - Identification of the main opportunities for electricity consumption reduction; - Contracting specialized services to develop management system in order to monitor and control electricity consumption; - Revision of operational procedures aiming at creating a more efficient standard of operation of the stores with the establishment of daily electricity consumption targets focusing specially the peak hour demands; - Identification of energy demands benchmarks from the comparison of several stores of the group, taking into consideration the specificities of each one of the brands that have different consumption patterns; - Best practices in the operation and maintenance of air conditioning and refrigerating systems.
-This type of load represents the major consumption element within stores electricity consumption patterns.
+This type of equipment represents the major electricity consumption of the stores.
 Therefore, very stringent operational and maintenance procedures and investments to improve installations performance were implemented in order to reduce electricity demand; - Substitution of light bulbs for more efficient devices and changes in the operational procedures, operating at more suitable and efficient illumination levels according to each area.